 - Water: Very little water is necessary for chollas; they’re used to desert climates where it rains infrequently.
 It’s much easier to kill them through root rot than through underwatering.

-- Temperature: Warm desert-like temperatures.
+- Temperature: They like warm desert-like temperatures.
 These are hardy plants, not easily killed by small changes in climate.

 - Soil: The most important thing is that their soil is dry and drains well; prolonged exposure to moisture will rot these plants.